-The AeroNOx [TM] is intended for use in the electromagnetic environment specified below.
-The customer or user of the AeroNOx [TM] should ensure that it is used in such an environment.
-IMMUNITY TEST IEC 60601 TEST LEVEL COMPLIANCE LEVEL ELECTROMAGNETIC ENVIRONMENT - GUIDANCE Portable and mobile communications equipment should be separated from the AeroNOx [TM] by no less than the distances calculated/listed below: Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz (V1) Vrms D=(3.5/V1)(Sqrt P) Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz (E1) V/m D=(3.5/E1)(Sqrt P) 80 to 800 MHz D=(7/E1)(Sqrt P) 800 MHz to 2.5 GHz Where P is the max power in watts and D is the recommended separation distance in meters.
+The AeroNOx is intended for use in the electromagnetic environment specified below.
+The customer or user of the AeroNOx should ensure that it is used in such an environment.

+Customer of user of the Aeronox should ensure that it is used in such an environ ELECTROMAGNETIC IMMUNITY TEST IEC 60601 TEST LEVEL COMPLIANCE LEVEL ENVIRONMENT - GUIDANCE TLGT LLVLL LLVLL Portable and mobile communications equipment should be separated from the AeroNOx by no less than the distances calculated/listed below: Conducted RF IEC 61000-4-6 3 Vrms 150 kHz to 80 MHz (V1) Vrms D=(3.5/V1)(Sqrt P) Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz (E1) V/m D=(3.5/E1)(Sqrt P) 80 to 800 MHz D=(7/E1)(Sqrt P) 800 MHz to 2.5 GHz Where P is the max power in watts and D is the recommended separation distance in meters.
 Field strengths from fixed transmitters, as determined by an electromatic site survey, should be less than the compliance levels (V1 and E1).
 Interference may occur in the vicinity of equipment containing a transmitter.